Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

 python manage.py makemigrations
 python manage.py migrate
 ```
-You can collect all of the static content into the directory location that you configured by typing:
+We can collect all of the static content into the directory location that you configured by typing:
 ```
 python manage.py collectstatic
 ```
-You will have to confirm the operation.
+We will have to confirm the operation.
 The static files will then be placed in a directory called static within your project directory.

 ## Testing Gunicorn’s Ability to Serve the Project
-You can test this by entering the project directory and using gunicorn to load the project’s WSGI module:
+We can test this by entering the project directory and using gunicorn to load the project’s WSGI module:
 ```
 gunicorn --bind 0.0.0.0:8000 myproject.wsgi
 ```
 This will start Gunicorn on the same interface that the Django development server was runnig on.
-You can go back and test the app again in your browser
+We can go back and test the app again in your browser

 _Note: The admin interface will not have any of the styling applied since **Gunicorn does not know how to find the static CSS content** responsible for this_